Delay time and Non-Adiabatic Calibration of the Attoclock. Multiphoton process versus tunneling in strong field interaction: Discussion

-Looking to $\tau_{dion}=\tau_{sym}=\frac{1}{2}\frac{I_p}{4Z_{eff}F}$ we see that $I_p$ determines the ionization time, although the barrier height is $\delta_z$, compare fig \ref{Hofdata1}.
-When the laser pulse (wave packet) scatters on the atom and its field $F$ bends the atomic potential curve, the gain of the energy $\varepsilon_F$ corresponds to the strength of the bending.
-Also, $\varepsilon_F\approx\nu_F\,\omega_0$ corresponds to lowering the barrier below the continuum (first step), compare fig \ref{Hofdata1}.
-Thus, due to the conservation of the energy, it follows $I_p = \varepsilon_F + \delta_z+\Delta \varepsilon,\, \delta_z\approx n_F \omega_0$ (apart from the Ponderomotive energy or the level energy shift of the level \cite{Delone:2000}, compare fig \ref{Hofdata3}), where $\Delta \varepsilon$ corresponds to the contribution of other nonadiabatic or multielectron effects \cite{Hofmann:2019} which is small, see further sec \ref{sec:ir}, \ref{sec:cr}.
-Where $n_{F}$ ($0\le n_{F}=floor({\delta_z}/{\omega_0})\le n_{I_p}$) is the (minimum) number of photons required to (climb) overcome the barrier height (second step) at a field strength $F$, which is the barrier (energy) gap $\delta_z$ of the interacting electron \cite{Kullie:2016}, compare fig \ref{Hofdata1}.
-It is worthwhile to mention that this picture is in line with th approach discussed by Klaiber et al. \cite{Klaiber:2015} (furthermore in sec \ref{sec:cr}), whereas in the imaginary T-time picture or instantaneous tunneling \cite{Sainadh:2019}, \cite{Sainadh:2020} the offset angle measured by the experiment is attributed to the tail of the potential.
-The first term $\varepsilon_F$ is implicitly considered (corresponds to the first step which is claimed to be the collapse of the wave function in the orthodox interpretations of the QM \cite{Sainadh:2019}), one claims that contribution is in zeptosecond range \cite{Sainadh:2019}, where the term $\delta_z$ is not specified.
-A similar conclusion is claimed by Ni et al. \cite{Ni:20181}, \cite{Ni:20182} using classical back propagation.
-Thus, the imaginary T-time picture (instantaneous tunneling) agrees with the adiabatic field calibration, which can be compared with our adiabatic T-time picture $\tau_{_{T,d}}$ (eq \ref{Tdi}), which agrees well with the experimental result for H-atom \cite{Sainadh:2019} and the accompanied NITDSE result (apart from a factor $1/2$), as we discussed in \cite{Kullie:20181}.
-Therefore, we have to assume that Sainadh et al. \cite{Sainadh:2019} have used an adiabatic field calibration.
-However, in the nonadiabatic calibration, to the best of our knowledge, there are only two theoretical works that are contrasted with nonadiabatic experimental data, e.g. of Boge et al. \cite{Boge:2013}, see sec \ref{sec:cr}.
-These are the NITDSE \cite{IAIvanov:2014} which agrees very well with our $\tau_{sym}$ (see fig \ref{Hofdata2}, \ref{Hofdata3}), and the work of Klaiber et al. \cite{Klaiber:2015}, which is in line with our approach as already mentioned, compare fig \ref{Hofdata7}, furthermore in sec \ref{sec:cr}.
+It is worthwhile to mention that our real time (delay) picture is consistent with the approach discussed by Klaiber et al. \cite{Klaiber:2015,Klaiber:2016} (furthermore in sec. \ref{sec:cr}), whereas in the imaginary T-time picture or instantaneous tunneling, see e.g. \cite{Sainadh:2019,Sainadh:2020}, the offset angle measured by the experiment is attributed to the tail of the potential.
+The first term $\varepsilon_F$ is implicitly considered, as the first step (e.g. by Sainadh et al. \cite{Sainadh:2019}) and claimed to be the collapse of the wave function in the orthodox interpretations of the QM and to be in zeptosecond range \cite{Sainadh:2019}.
+A similar conclusion is claimed by Ni et al. \cite{Ni:20181,Ni:20182} using classical back propagation.
+One finds that the aforementioned imaginary T-time picture approach (instantaneous tunneling) agrees with the adiabatic field calibration, which can be compared with our adiabatic T-time picture $\tau_{_{T,d}}$ (eq \ref{Tdi}), which agrees well with the experimental result for H-atom \cite{Sainadh:2019} and the accompanied NITDSE result as discussed in \cite{Kullie:20181}, apart from a factor $1/2$, which is discussed in \cite{Kullie:2020}.